plokhotnyuk/rtree2d/README.md

 sbt -java-home /usr/lib/jvm/jdk1.8.0 clean 'charts -jvm /usr/lib/jvm/jdk-11/bin/java -p overlap=1 -p rectSize=10 -p nearestMax=10 -p nodeCapacity=16 -p partToUpdate=0.1 -p geometry=plane .*'
 ```

-Results will be places in a cross-build suffixed subdirectory of the `benchmark/target` directory in `*.png` files:
+Results will be places in a cross-build suffixed subdirectory of the `benchmark/target` directory in `*.png` files
+(one file with a chart for each benchmark):
 ```sh
 $ ls rtree2d-benchmark/target/scala-2.12/*.png